aiven/devportal/docs/tools/aiven-operator.rst

 ''''''''''''
 First, you will need access to a Kubernetes cluster.
 To try the Operator locally, we recommend using `kind <https://kind.sigs.k8s.io/>`_.
 You can install it by following their `official documentation <https://kind.sigs.k8s.io/docs/user/quick-start/#installation>`_.

+We will be installing the Operator with Helm.
+Follow their `official instructions <https://helm.sh/docs/intro/install/>`_ to install it.

 You'll also need an Aiven account.
 If you don't have one yet, `sign up <https://console.aiven.io/signup?utm_source=&utm_medium=organic&utm_campaign=k8s-operator&utm_content=post>`_ and enjoy our free trial!
 Once you have your account set, please generate and note down the `authentication token <https://help.aiven.io/en/articles/2059201-authentication-tokens>`_ and your project name, they will be used to authenticate the Kubernetes Operator with Aiven's API.

 Install the operator